Why We Shouldn’t Exclude Fat from Our Diets

 Almost all trans fats are byproducts of industrial fat production.
 This type is extremely unhealthy and grant no health benefits, unlike the naturally occurring fats.

-Low-fat and especially non–fat diets have many risks, including hormone imbalance and decreased brain function and health.
-Make sure to educate yourself on the healthy levels of the different types of fats.
-We tend to look at fat as a bad thing, but it is positively necessary for proper brain and body health.
+Low-fat and especially non-fat diets have many risks, including hormone imbalance and decreased brain function and health.
+Some still look at fat as a bad thing, but it is positively necessary for proper brain and body health.